-If you are calling or emailing to schedule and appointment, please give your preferred day and time of appointment along with your name and phone number and I will respond to your message quickly.
+When calling, emailing, or texting to schedule and appointment, please give your preferred day and time of appointment along with your name and number and I will respond to your message quickly.

-Please respect the 24 hour cancelation policy.
-If you need to cancel your appointment, kindly give 24 hours notice or you will be charged in full for the time reserved for you.
+If you need to cancel your appointment, kindly give 24 hours notice.
 Thank you.

 Licensed Massage Therapist

 Photos courtesy of ABMP